BlockchainCommons/SmartCustody/Docs/Scenario-Multisig.md

    1. You will store an SSKR share in your Primary Store Locale, might store your Secondary Signing Device (by default: a Passport) if it's not in regular usage, and possibly other backup material
 3. [  ] Choose Secondary Storage Locale
    1. This may be a somewhat less secure locale that your Home Storage Locale and your Primary Storage Locale.
-   1. Options include your work, your parent's house, a trusted friend's house.
+   1. Options include your work, your parent's house, or a trusted friend's house.
    1. You will only store backups at your Secondary Storage Locale: an SSKR share and possibly other backup material

 **Optional Resilience Improvement: Prepare Cloud Backup.** Optionally, prepare encrypted cloud storage that will allow you to back up some minimal textual data in case of a physical disaster.
 LastPass's "Notes" feature is one methodology.